 “He must think of you, often,” I tried to comfort her.
 “He brought you a starfish.”

 “It was for both of us.”
 She sniffled.

 “Did you see the way Sam was looking at you?
 I think he fell in love on the spot.”
 She laughed through her tears.

 But I didn’t laugh.
 “He’s delirious from the journey.”

 She reached for me.
 I gripped her hand as she cried herself back to sleep.

 Miri had only hoped for a short moment, but it took her months to shake the despair she felt from losing Nephi after she thought he might have returned.
 As for me, I was more confused than ever.

 The next year was full of the same old things; baking, cleaning, prayers.
 Nothing was happening, and I was beginning to believe it had all been in my mind.
 I prayed everyday to understand God’s will, wishing to feel that same peace I’d felt so long ago.
-Then, when I’d almost given up hope, I came home from the market one day to find Sam standing in my house, along with Nephi, Laman, Lemuel and Zoram.
+Then, when I’d almost given up hope, I came home from the market one day to find Sam standing in my house, along with Nephi, Laman, Lemuel and a man named Zoram.